hashicorp/nomad/website/source/guides/load-balancing/haproxy.html.md

 ### Step 1: Create a Job for Demo Web App

-Create a job for a demo web application and name the file 'webapp.nomad'
+Create a job for a demo web application and name the file 'webapp.nomad':

 ```hcl
 job "demo-webapp" {